kiarafbickers/neverpolyester/README.md

 4. Paste it into your `.env.local` as your `NEXT_PUBLIC_UMAMI_ID`.
 5. You are done with Umami.

-### OpenAI Setup & Tokens (Pro Template Only)
+### OpenAI Setup & Tokens

+We use OpenAI to create embeddings for the listings (AI-powered Semantic Search!), and for the "Ai Content Generation Buttons" (like to tags, categories, blog posts and listing descriptions).

-This is optional and only necessary if you want to have a button that creates tags, categories, blog posts, and listing descriptions using an LLM.
-If you choose to use it, there will be costs associated with it.
-This template uses the cheaper `gpt-4o-mini` model.
+There will be costs associated with it.
+This template uses the cheap `gpt-4o-mini` model.

-The following was calculated with the older 'gpt-3.5-turbo' model.
-Prices with new model are 60% cheaper!!

-As per [openai.com](https://openai.com/api/pricing/), the current costs are US$0.50 per 1M tokens (input) and US$1.50 per 1M tokens (output).
-For a test project, we clicked the listing button 70 times (resulting in 70 descriptions and excerpts) and used 25k tokens (40% input & 60% output), which resulted in costs of US$0.005 (input) and US$0.0225 (output), totaling US$0.0275 (approximately 3 cents).
+As per [openai.com](https://openai.com/api/pricing/), the current costs are US$0.15 / 1M tokens (input) and US$0.6 /
+1M tokens (output).
+For a test project, we clicked the listing button 70 times (resulting in 70 descriptions and excerpts) and used 25k tokens (40% input & 60% output), which resulted in costs of US$0.0015 (input) and US$0.009 (output), totaling US$0.0105 (approximately 1 cent).
 For an example, head over to the test project [DomainersKit / Domainhacks.info](https://domainerskit.com/explore/domainhacks-info) and read the excerpt (the short description) and then the long text (the long description).
 This is what you'll get.

 1. Create an account at [openai.com](https://platform.openai.com/apps).
 2. On the left sidebar, click on `API Keys`.